 In matters where the coroner has not yet established the cause of death, the Registry of Births, Deaths and Marriages can issue an interim death certificate.
 However, as an interim death certificate does not specify the cause of death, it may not be accepted for all official purposes.

-The court can also provide an interim death certificate confirming that a death has occurred.
-This interim certificate is not accepted by all financial and legal institutions for official purposes.
+The court can also provide 'confirmation of death letter', confirming that a death has occurred.
+These documents are not accepted by all financial and legal institutions for official purposes.

 It is always best to check with the organisation you are dealing with as to whether they will accept an interim death certificate.